Iran–Russia relations: Safavid Empire–Grand Duchy of Muscovy

-Diplomatic relations between Russia and Iran date back to 1521, when the Safavid Shah Ismail I sent an emissary to visit the Czar Vasili III.
+Diplomatic relations between the Grand Duchy of Muscovy and Iran date back to 1521, when the Safavid Shah Ismail I sent an emissary to visit the Grand Prince Vasili III.
 As the first diplomatic contacts between the two countries was being established, Shah Ismail was also working hard with the aim of joining forces against their mutual enemy, neighboring Ottoman Turkey.
-On several occasions, Iran offered Russia a deal exchanging a part of its territory (for example Derbent and Baku in 1586) for its support in its wars against their Ottoman archrivals.
-In 1552–53, Safavid Iran and the Muscovy state in Russia exchanged ambassadors for the first time, and, starting in 1586, they established a regular diplomatic relationship.
-In 1650, extensive contact between the two people, culminated in the Russo-Persian War (1651–53), after which Russia had to cede its footholds in the North Caucasus to the Safavids.
-In the 1660s the famous Russian Cossack ataman Stenka Razin raided, and occasionally wintered at, Persia's north coast, creating diplomatic problems for the Russian Czar in his dealings with the Persian Shah.
+On several occasions, Iran offered the Grand Duchy of Muscovy a deal exchanging a part of its territory (for example Derbent and Baku in 1586) for its support in its wars against their Ottoman archrivals.
+In 1552–53, Safavid Iran and the Tsardom of Russia exchanged ambassadors for the first time, and, starting in 1586, they established a regular diplomatic relationship.
+In 1650, extensive contact between the two people, culminated in the Russo-Persian War (1651–53), after which the Tsardom of Russia had to cede its footholds in the North Caucasus to the Safavids.
+In the 1660s the famous Russian Cossack ataman Stenka Razin raided, and occasionally wintered at, Persia's north coast, creating diplomatic problems for the Tsar of Russia in his dealings with the Persian Shah.
 The Russian song telling the tragic semi-legendary story of Razin's relationship with a Persian princess remains popular to this day.

 Peace reigned for many decades between the two peoples after these conflicts, in which trade and migration of peoples flourished.
 The decline of the Safavid and Ottoman state saw the rise of Imperial Russia on the other hand.
 After the fall of Shah Sultan Husayn brought the Safavid dynasty to an end in 1722, the greatest threats facing Persia were Russian and Ottoman ambitions for territorial expansion in the Caspian region—north-western Persia specifically.
-During the Safavid period, Russian and Persian power was relatively evenly balanced.
+During the Safavid period, the power of the Grand Duchy of Muscovy (and later the Tsardom of Russia until 1721) and Persian power was relatively evenly balanced, though after Peter the Great proclaimed the Russian Empire in 1721, this balance began to shift.